Breakfast; to skip or not to skip?

 The Weight Management Myth

 One of the most persistent myths about breakfast is its purported role in weight management.
 Conventional wisdom suggests that skipping breakfast leads to overeating later in the day.
 However, a study in the American Journal of Clinical Nutrition found no significant difference in weight loss between individuals who skipped breakfast and those who didn’t.
-This suggests that the overall daily calorie intake and diet quality are more critical for weight management than whether you eat breakfast or not .
+This highlights that overall daily calorie intake and diet quality are more critical than the effects of skipping breakfast.

 Metabolic Effects